strainer/Fdrandom.js/readme.md

 `Fdrandom.pot(seed)` returns a clone of Fdrandom seeded by numbers and strings in all elements of the object `seed`.
-To maximally seed the prng requires 9 or 10 completely unpredicatable 50 bit numbers or hundres of text characters; however is overkill.
+To maximally seed the prng requires 9 or 10 completely unpredicatable 50 bit numbers or hundres of text characters.
 Practical seeding can be achieved by sending an array containing public user strings, or private unique ids, or a single number or nothing depending on the level of uniqueness desired.